svirgilgood/rdf-exports/src/data/1-Introduction.md

 ## Linked Open Data and UChicagoNode

-- Link out to existing authorities (like Library of Congress's Linked Data service and Getty's Topographical Name service)
+- Link out to existing authorities (like Library of Congress's Linked Data service and Getty's geographical name thesaurus)
-- Linked Data is one of the targets service to be good participants in a shared web of humanities data.
-(Matching Europeana's data model in key points)
+- Linked Data is one of the targets of UChicagoNode (Matching Europeana's data model in key points)

 Notes: UChicagoNode will be part of Linked open data. | The triples will eventually be machine accessible as triples.